dannysam2k5/ITL-interview-task/ITL-Interview Questions.md

-# ITL Interview Questions : Data Science
+# ITL Interview Questions : Data Science Placement

 1. Explain how neural network works.
 2. What is the effect of the filter size / kernel on the performance of a CNN ?